xxilytoo/CloudComputingCostReduction/README.md

 FinalProcessing.java was used to determine a list of wasted VMs we identified and showed the recommended specifications along with the saved costs if using the recommended specifications.

+Furthermore, we also used Orange to create a pricing model and analyze data.

 Read more of our technical report to understand our research.
 Thank you!